 Some of the information we collect is directly from you via the Website and Services.
 However, we may also collect Personal Information about you from other sources such as public databases and our joint marketing partners.
 You can choose not to provide us with your Personal Information, but then you may not be able to take advantage of some of the features on the Website.
 Users who are uncertain about what information is mandatory are welcome to contact us.

 To the extent that the Website contains links to third-party sites, or if you receive an email or other communication from the Website that includes links to websites owned and/or operated by third parties, it is important to note that we are not responsible for other websites privacy policies and/or notices.
 The presence of links to any third party website or content on the Website or in any communication you receive from America’s Future or https://www.americasfuture.net is not an endorsement of the website, its content or its policies.

 You may opt out of any future contacts from us at any time.
 You can do the following at any time by contacting us via email to email@example.com and/or via the Contact Form provided on the Website

 We take precautions to protect your information from unauthorized access, disclosure, and/or damage.
 When you submit sensitive information via the website, your information is protected both online and offline.
 Wherever we collect sensitive information (such as credit card data), that information is encrypted and transmitted to us in a secure way.
+We refer you to our Terms & Conditions for additional information this topic.
 You can verify this by looking for a closed lock icon at the bottom of your web browser, or looking for “https” at the beginning of the address of the web page.